RobotComponents/RobotComponents-Documentation/docs/Robot Components/Categories/Controller Utility/Get Axis Values.md

 **External Axis Values (EAV):** Contains a list of doubles with the current robot external axis values.

+## **Menu Items**

+Through the right-click menu of the component additional options are availbale:

+**Documentation:** Opens the documentation page of this component.

 ## **Usage**

-Simulation: The Axis Values output of this component can be plugged into the Axis Values input of a Forward Kinematics component to visualize the robot geometry inside of Rhino.
+[**Simulation**]({{ site.baseurl }}{% link docs/Robot Components/Categories/Simulation/index.md %})**:** The Axis Values output of this component can be plugged into the Axis Values input of a Forward Kinematics component to visualize the robot geometry inside of Rhino.

-Code Generation: The Internal and External Axis Values outputs of this component can be plugged into the Axis Values input of a Forward Kinematics component to calculate the robots end plane.
+[**Code Generation**]({{ site.baseurl }}{% link docs/Robot Components/Categories/Code Generation/index.md %})**:** The Internal and External Axis Values outputs of this component can be plugged into the Axis Values input of a Forward Kinematics component to calculate the robots end plane.
 That end plane could then be used to define a Action: Target for RAPID main code generation.